sittizen/django_dropimages/README.md

 Uses [Dropzone.js](http://www.dropzonejs.com/) and [django-braces](https://github.com/brack3t/django-braces) to simplify the upload of multiple images into a collection object.

+## Installation
+Install from PyPI with `pip`:

+`pip install --pre django-dropimages`

 ## Documentation
 Add 'django_dropimages' to the list of installed apps.

 Add `{% load drop_images %}` at the start of the template, `{% drop_images_js %}` where the javascripts are loaded,
 and `{% drop_images  %}` where you want the dropzone to show.

 Each image file dropped into the dropzone will create a `DropimagesImage` model, contained in a `DropimagesGallery` unique for every dropzone instance.

-## Installation
-Install from PyPI with `pip`:

-`pip install --pre django-dropimages`
+You can customize in order to specify which model will hold the image instead of `DropimagesImage`, or completely override the called urls and use your own logic.

 ## Configuration
 Provides a setting dictionary that you can add in your project’s settings module to customize its behavior.